ecstatic-morse/blag/content/posts/quantifier-elimination.md

 I'm somewhat more hopeful about incorporating disjunction ($\lor$) into Polonius, although I've not made much effort in that direction.
-In the worst case, we could allow it only outside of qualifiers, akin to unions of conjunctive queries.
+In the worst case, we could allow it only outside of quantifiers, akin to unions of conjunctive queries.
 It's also possible that a QE algorithm exists that can handle disjunction in any position.